Importance of Reading Culture and Why There is NO Reading ?

 Attraction Towards Nepali Books Decreased

-The attraction towards Nepali books had been declining for some years.
-This does not mean that readers' interest in books of all genres has declined equally.
 The popular genre of literature, the novel, is now on the defensive.
-The autobiography genre has not been able to be defensive either.
-If there is enough supply of Nepali books in the market but there is no activity in the market, this scenario indicates that there are very few readers going to the market to buy Nepali books.
-The reason for the slowdown in the book market, which seemed encouraging a few years ago, should be found within the author and publisher, not the reader.
+If there is enough supply but no activity, it indicates very few readers are buying.
+The reason for the slowdown should be found within the author and publisher, not the reader.

 Finally